Leaflet/Leaflet/docs/examples/extending/extending-3-controls.md

 ## Controls

-You already know controls - the zoom control in the top left corner, the scale at the bottom right, the layer switcher at the top right.
-At their core, a `L.Control` is a HTML Element which is at a static position in the map container.
+You already know controls - the zoom control in the top left corner, the scale at the bottom left, the layer switcher at the top right.
+At their core, an `L.Control` is an HTML Element that is at a static position in the map container.

 To make a control, simply inherit from `L.Control` and implement `onAdd()` and `onRemove()`.
-These methods work in a similar way to their `L.Layer` counterparts (they run whenever the control is added to or removed from the map), except that `onAdd()` must return the instance of `HTMLElement` that represents the control - adding it to the map is done automatically, and so it's removing it.
+These methods work in a similar way to their `L.Layer` counterparts (they run whenever the control is added to or removed from the map), except that `onAdd()` must return an instance of `HTMLElement` representing the control.
+Adding the element to the map is done automatically, and so is removing it.

-The most simple example of a custom control would be a watermark, which is just an image:
+The simplest example of a custom control would be a watermark, which is just an image:

 	L.Control.Watermark = L.Control.extend({
 		onAdd: function(map) {